xnatti/fdm-cfg-backuprestore/README.md

 *fdm-load-config* Requires IP address, credentials and the name of the config as it is displayed in the diskFileName attribute on the FDM device.

+*gettoken.py* It's just here to get an authentication token for manual or troubleshooting purposes with cURL

 ### fdm-export example
 > \> python3 fdm-export.py
 >